 Forms of Kidney Transplant

 Kidney donations come from either living donors, who consent to the donation, or from deceased persons, whose families consent to donate the person’s organs.
-Deceased donors are the most common source of kidneys for transplantation.
+Deceased donors are the most common source of kidneys for transplant.

 In either situation, the organ is removed from the donor and placed into the recipient by our team of highly skilled transplant specialists.
 For living donors, our medical team supervises your recovery to ensure you can quickly return to an active lifestyle.